 They also need to find ways of making their businesses more profitable.
 How you cope with being frantic for only three months a year I’m not sure.
 Harvesting and processing seed is difficult too; you need expensive kit with low utilization rates.
 Selling directly to small retail customers is probably not the way to go as it’s so time consuming.
 Rather than spending hours on the phone talking to consumers who need assurance or advice, perhaps use how to videos and online guides.
 Improve and expand your relationships with selected – not all – resellers (like us!).

-As we are harvesting Yellow Rattle seed it seemed like a good time to write about Yellow Rattle, Rhinanthus minor.
+As we are harvesting Yellow Rattle Rhinanthus minor seed it seemed like a good time to write about it.
 Yellow Rattle, or Hay Rattle, or Cockscomb, is an attractive yellow annual wildflower of meadows.
-It’s a good bumblebee and butterfly plant and flowers in June before setting seed, which rattles in the wind, traditionally telling farmers it was the time to make hay.
+There seem to be at least 6 different subspecies of it in the UK, which makes its appearance variable.
+Rattle is widely distributed across the country, however.
+It’s a good bumblebee and butterfly plant, flowering in June.
+Its seed rattles in the wind, traditionally telling farmers it was the time to make hay.
 Farmers, however, don’t like to see it.

 Yellow Rattle gets some of its nutrients from surrounding plants, particularly grasses.
 As a hemi-parasite it was regarded as a pest by farmers, as it could reduce hay yields by up to 50%.
 It doesn’t make the grass look sick, but just enfeebles it.
-This provides obvious benefits if you’re trying to establish a wildflower meadow, particularly in an existing sward or on a site with reasonable soil fertility.
-In either case, without some kind of regulating mechanism like Rattle you will most likely end up with no wildflowers and lots of grass.
+It’s less thick and shorter.
+This provides obvious benefits if you’re trying to establish a wildflower meadow, particularly in an existing sward or on a site with medium soil fertility.
+This can be tricky, even with retiring meadow grasses.
+It will give the wildflowers a much better chance.
+They will have more sun, more water and less competition generally.

 Rattle seed needs to go through a prolonged period of cold before it will germinate, so must be sown in autumn or early winter.
 It has a limited shelf life, so seed from the current harvest is best sown this year.
 This trait in an annual means that it’s very easy to get rid of it; just mow in May/June before it sets seed.
-If you sow a general meadow mix which includes Rattle in spring it’s worth buying extra in the autumn to add to it.
+This is why it is so much less common than it used to be in grassland.
+If you sow a general meadow mix in spring which includes Rattle, it’s worth buying extra in the autumn to add to it.

-If your site has existing grass it is important that you scarify or chain harrow, and then cut as short as possible before sowing the Rattle.
-Keep it grazed or cut to below 2cm throughout the winter after sowing and throughout winters thereafter.
+If your site has existing grass it is important that you scarify or chain harrow, and then cut or grazed as short as possible before sowing the Rattle.
+Keep grazing or cutting to below 2cm throughout the winter (sheep are best for the job) after sowing, and throughout winters thereafter.
 The seedlings start growing in early spring, so make sure you don’t chop their heads off!

-If you are using Rattle as the first step towards establishing a wildflower meadow from an existing sward, add plug plants or seed to the site in the second year, following a similar routine.
-Alternatively, you could cut strips or squares out of the Rattle affected grass, replace the soil with a sand/topsoil mix or subsoil, and sow your wildflower seed or plant your plugs in these areas.
+If you are using Rattle as the first step towards establishing a wildflower meadow from an existing sward, add plug plants or seed to the site in the second year.
+Your chances of success will vary according to which grasses you have and how fertile the soil is.
+You may well find wildflowers already in the grass, which show themselves with your new regime.

 So now you’ve done everything we recommended in Part One to make your own wildflower meadow.
 You’re ready to plant your plugs or seeds – this is the optimum time for it.
 Whichever tactic you’re using, there is one super-mission-critical guideline to follow when establishing and managing your meadow area: if in doubt, use common sense; ask yourself what happens in nature and mimic it.